Vitor0534/Sistemas_Distribuidos/ComsumerCliente/README.txt

 Autor: Vitor de Almeida Silva

+# Portugu√™s:
-implementaÁ„o de comunicaÁ„o cliente/Servidor simples.
-O servidor È executado primeiro e permanece a espera da conex„o do cliente. quando o cliente È executado ele se conecta ao servidor e envia uma mensagem de confirmaÁ„o de conex„o ao servidor.
+implementa√ß√£o de comunica√ß√£o cliente/Servidor simples.
+O servidor √© executado primeiro e permanece a espera da conex√£o do cliente. quando o cliente √© executado ele se conecta ao servidor e envia uma mensagem de confirma√ß√£o de conex√£o ao servidor.

+# English:
+implementation of simple client/server communication.
+The server runs first and remains to wait for the client to connect. when the client runs it connects to the server and sends a connection confirmation message to the server.